YunoHost/doc/pages/01.administrate/06.overview/04.commandline/ssh.md

 ## What's SSH?

-**SSH** stands for Secure Shell, and refers to a protocol that allows to remotely control and administrate a machine using the command line interface (CLI).
+**SSH** stands for Secure Shell, and refers to a protocol that allows to remotely control and administer a machine using the command line interface (CLI).
 It is available by default in any terminal on GNU/Linux and macOS.
 On Windows, you may want to use [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html) (after launching it, click on Session then SSH).

 The command line interface (CLI) is, in the computer world, the original (and more technical) way of interacting with a computer compared to graphical interface.
 Command line interfaces are generally said to be more complete, powerful or efficient than a graphical interface, though also more difficult to learn.